-POLICY 17.5.1: Lee County will work with the Buckingham community to develop a plan for an interconnected system of parks, hiking, and horse riding trails within the Buckingham community.
+POLICY 17.5.1: Lee County will work with the Buckingham community to develop a plan for an interconnected system of parks, hiking, and horse riding trails within the Buckingham Community.

 The County adopted the Greenways Master Plan on May 16, 2007.
 The Greenways Master Plan establishes the location of future multi-use trails throughout Lee County.
+Staff does not have any objection to the proposed language of this policy and recommends transmittal.